How can I get involved on campus?

 Parking meters are located throughout campus.
 Time restrictions and hours of operation are posted on the individual meters.
 Parking permits are not a substitute for paying a meter.

 I’m nervous to walk to my car late at night, what should I do?

 The UH Department of Public Safety (UHDPS) recommends that you walk on well-lit paths, take the most traveled routes to and from class, and walk with others whenever possible.
 You should also be aware of the locations of the blue light phones in the areas you frequent as these phones are directly linked to UHDPS.
 Students can also take advantage of our Security Escort Program if they have safety concerns.
 Based on availability, either a UHDPS police or security officer will escort you to locations on campus.
 If you feel that you need an escort please call 713-743-3333.

 Can I bring my bicycle on campus?

 Definitely!
 Bicycle racks are scattered throughout the campus for students to lock their bike while in class.
-It is recommended that all bikes be registered with the UH Department of Public Safety, for more information on how to register your bicycle on campus, please click here.
+It is recommended that all bikes be registered with the UH Department of Public Safety.
+Learn how to register your bicycle on campus.